Satish Alekar

 He was awarded the Sangeet Natak Akademi Award in Playwriting (Marathi) in 1994, by Sangeet Natak Akademi, India's National Academy of Music, Dance and Drama.
 He received the Padma Shri award in January 2012.

-Since 2013 Satish Alekar is nominated by Savitribai Phule Pune University as Distinguished Professor on the campus.
+After his retirement Satish Alekar was nominated by Savitribai Phule Pune University as Distinguished Professor on the campus from 2013 to September 2022.
+He is still on the visiting faculty of the SPPune University and the National School of Drama in Delhi.

 Recently he is also known for his screen acting in Marathi and Hindi feature films.
 He is seen in the character roles of films like Ventilator (2016).